 This month’s masterpiece from Hadrian’s Villa is a series of heavily restored mosaic panels depicting bucolic scenes with animals.

 The first panel depicts a rocky landscape with a flock of goats peacefully grazing by a stream.
-A standing bronze statue dressed in a long tunic is standing on a rock.
-It holds a bunch of grapes in its right hand and a thyrsus in his left hand.
+A bronze statue dressed in a long tunic is standing on a rock.
+It holds a bunch of grapes in its right hand and a thyrsus in its left hand.
 The statue is probably an image of the god Dionysus meant to evoke a sacral-idyllic landscape.
 Dionysus was also considered to be a god of fertility.
 A human phallus seems to be represented on the tablet next to the statue.
-The phallus was a symbol of his power, the ability to create new life, but also served as an anti-evil-eye apotropaic.
+The phallus symbolised his power, the ability to create new life, but also served as an anti-evil-eye apotropaic.